A Variational Approach to Bayesian Phylogenetic Inference: Variational Bayesian Phylogenetic Inference

 \subsection{Subsplit Support Estimation}

-The CPDs of SBNs are in general associated with all consistent parent-child subsplit pairs, and so parameterizing SBNs to their full potential would thus require an exponentially increasing number of parameters.
+As the CPDs of SBNs are associated with all consistent parent-child subsplit pairs, a complete parameterization of SBNs would require an exponentially increasing number of parameters.
 In practice, however, we find that the parent-child subsplit pairs observed from trees with relatively high posterior probabilities are a small subset of the entire set of subsplit pairs.
 Therefore, if we can find a sufficiently large collection of subsplits from these favorable trees and restrict the \emph{support} of CPDs (where the conditional probabilities are allowed to be nonzero) accordingly, we can construct SBNs that cover most trees in the high posterior area with an affordable number of parameters.
 In this section, we explore several easily implemented options for subsplit support estimation on relatively small data sets (that allows us to compare with the exact posteriors), and leave a discussion of other possibilities to the conclusion.